posabsolute/jQuery-Validation-Engine/README.md

 ### Instantiation

-The validator is typically instantiated with a call in the following format:
+The validator is typically instantiated with a call in the following format, the plugin can only be instanciated on form elements:

     $("#form.id").validationEngine();